https://nanyte.com/photoresists/ma-n-1420 · last updated 2026-07-26

 | 6000 | 1.4 |

-Values are the manufacturer's starting points, not a guarantee; verify on your own tool.
-Characterize on-tool.
-Series digitized from a published figure were independently cross-checked by a second blind read; treat those values as approximate (±10 %).
+Values are the manufacturer’s starting points, not a guarantee — characterize on your own tool.
+Series digitized from a published figure are approximate (±10 %).

-Substrates should be free of impurities/moisture, baked at 200°C and cooled immediately before coating (or O2/ozone plasma cleaned); HMDS is advised for adhesion to Si/SiO2.
-No dispense-volume/acceleration/edge-bead protocol is published for ma-N 1400 (unlike some other resist datasheets); equipment used to generate the datasheet's own data: Convac or Suss RC5 spin coater without cover, 3000 rpm / 30 s reference condition.
+- No dispense-volume/acceleration/edge-bead protocol is published for ma-N 1400 (unlike some other resist datasheets); equipment used to generate the datasheet's own data: Convac or Suss RC5 spin coater without cover, 3000 rpm / 30 s reference condition.

 - Adhesion